Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for two adjacent subsystems

 \section{Holographic Logarithmic Negativity for two adjacent subsystems}

-In this section, we utilize the holographic framework outlined in references \cite{Chaturvedi:2016rcn, Chaturvedi:2017znc, Chaturvedi:2016rft, Jain:2017aqk} to analyze the $1$RC black hole background and determine the holographic entanglement negativity.
-This calculation involves the summation of the areas of certain extremal surfaces, located in the bulk and associated with the relevant subsystems.
-As per the conjecture, the holographic entanglement negativity can be expressed in the following manner.
+In this section, we utilize the holographic framework outlined in references \cite{Chaturvedi:2017znc, Chaturvedi:2016rft, Chaturvedi:2016rcn, Jain:2017aqk} to analyze the holographic logarithmic negativity in the $1$RC black hole background.
+This calculation involves summing the areas of certain extremal surfaces in the bulk, associated with the relevant subsystems.
+As per the conjecture, the HLN for two adjacent subsystms can be expressed in the following manner,

-In this context, $\mathcal{A}_i$ represents the area of a co-dimension two extremal surface that is connected to subsystem $A_i$ (refer to fig.\ref{adjlt}).
+In this context, $\mathcal{A}_i$ represents the area of a co-dimension two extremal surface that is connected to the subsystem $A_i$ (refer to fig.\ref{adjlt}).
 It's worth noting that $\mathcal{A}_{12}$ specifically denotes the area of the extremal surface anchored to the combined subsystem $A_1\cup A_2$.
-As previously discussed in Section \ref{sec:sec3}, we have already presented the formula for calculating the extremal surface's area related to a subsystem with a specific width.
+As discussed in section \ref{sec:sec3}, we have shown the formula for the extremal surface's area related to a subsystem with a specific width.
 In the following subsections, we will apply these formulas to compute the HLN in both low and high-temperature scenarios.